Theta-Limited/OpenAthena-Legacy-Python/README.md

 ```
 ![render of terrain around Rome](./assets/render_cli_screenshot.png)

 Then, exit the picture window that appears.
-You will now be prompted in the command line interface for a latitude and longitude, enter lat/long coordinates and the program will give you the approximate elevation using the nearest elevation data point
+You will now be prompted in the command line interface for a latitude and longitude.
+You may halt the program with Ctrl+C, otherwise you may enter lat/lon coordinates and the program will give you the position's terrain elevation using the previously displayed Digital Elevation Model.

 ### getTarget.py

-getTarget.py searches along the constructed line (emitted from the camera center) for a terrain match
+getTarget.py performs the calculation for a terrain match from a constructed line

+It has limited use for most users of this software, however it has an interactive mode available for demonstration

 To start, `cd` into the `src` directory, then run getTarget.py: